dsccommunity/SqlServerDsc/CONTRIBUTING.md

 A terminating error is an error that the user are not able to ignore by passing a parameter to the command (like for non-terminating errors).

-If a command shall throw an terminating error the statement `throw` shall not be used, neither shall the command `Write-Error` be used with the parameter `-ErrorAction `Stop``.
-Instead the method `$PSCmdlet.ThrowTerminatingError()` shall be used to throw a terminating error.
+If a command shall throw an terminating error then the statement `throw` shall not be used, neither shall the command `Write-Error` with the parameter `-ErrorAction Stop`.
+Always use the method `$PSCmdlet.ThrowTerminatingError()` to throw a terminating error.
+The exception is when a `[ValidateScript()]` has to throw an error, then `throw` must be used.

 >**NOTE:** Below output assumes `$ErrorView` is set to `'NormalView'` in the
 >PowerShell session.